 Did you make sure your contractor properly sized your air conditioner when you had it installed in your home?
 Proper sizing is a critical step in the air conditioning purchasing process.
 Your contractor should not simply base equipment size on rule-of-thumb measurements.
 In fact, they may not want to go off the size that you currently have in your home.
 An improperly sized air conditioner can have serious implications for your home comfort AND wallet.

 So there you have it.
 When choosing the right air conditioner, there are many factors that you must consider.
+But most importantly, make sure you have a HVAC professional properly size it.
+If it’s too big, your AC will run on short cycles and your home will fill humid.
+If it’s too small, it will constantly run while pushing your electricity bill through the roof.
 When you’re ready to buy, make sure you call your local HVAC professional so that he can go through these options with you.
 In addition, please ensure that he calculates the right size AC for your home.